Uvacoder/port-MichaelCurrin/README.md

 </div>

-Forked from [github/personal-website](https://github.com/github/personal-website) repo.
-You can [fork](https://github.com/github/personal-website/fork) that original project to make your own.
+Forked from the [github/personal-website](https://github.com/github/personal-website) repo.
+Click to [fork](https://github.com/github/personal-website/fork) that original project and make your own.

 ## Documentation

-From the original repo.
+Based on the original repo.

 ### Showcase your software development skills